lanimatran/deaddrop-go/README.md

 We ended up going with my plan because after hours of trying to follow his approach, it did not seem to work.
 To achieve this, i also changed message.go, from retrieving array of strings to array of byte slices to feed directly into the decrypt function.
 The tutorial we referenced to write these encrypt/decrypt functions is below.
 We ended up having to change the decrypt function a bit since hex.DecodeString could only take hexadecimal strings and I dont know how to convert raw data to string and then to it.
 This forces us to change how messages are retrieved from the database as mentioned above as well.
 Reference: https://www.melvinvivas.com/how-to-encrypt-and-decrypt-data-using-aes

+#MAC Strategy
+To create MAC, I combined 3 components:
+- Message, to make sure that if messages is changed, the hash will not match.
+This is the main requirement of the first portion
+- Sender, the same logic from previous point.
+This is the requirement of part 2 where identity of the sender should also be protected from tampering
+- A secret private key that is stored within the source code.
+This to make sure that even if the attacker has access to the database and have access to information about the sender and message, as well as how the MACs are created, they will still not be able to create another MAC that will pass the check.
+In another word, MACs cannot be modified.
+If it's attempted, it will not pass the test